SafinWasi/gluu-aws-integration/wiki.md

 3. Click `Convert`,  and save the output on the right to a file.
 Name it `client-key.jwks`.

 At this point you should have the following files:
-- `client-keystore.jks`
+- `client-keystore.pkcs12`
 - `client-key.jwks`

 ### Dynamic Client Registration using OpenID connect
 For your convenience, I have created a Python script for you which can automate this process.
 Visit https://github.com/SafinWasi/gluu_openid_python and follow the instructions in the README.
-The script can either use the JWKS file or not, but for this tutorial we will be using the JWKS file.
+The script can either use the JWKS file or not, but for this tutorial we will be using the JWKS file for pairwise jwt authentication.
 Once it's done, you should have a `client.json` file that contains the Client ID and secret.
 Do not share this information.

 If you wish to do this manually, please refer to [Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html).